Learning Fairer Representations with FairVIC: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduced FairVIC, an in-processing bias mitigation technique that introduces three new terms into the loss function of a neural network- variance, invariance, and covariance.
 Across our experimental evaluation, FairVIC significantly improves scores for all fairness metrics, with minimal drop in accuracy, compared to previous comparable methods which typically aim to improve only upon a single metric.
 This balance showcases FairVIC’s strength in providing a robust and effective solution applicable across various tasks and datasets.
-Future work would look to extend FairVIC to consider multiple protected characteristics simultaneously and expand its utility to image datasets.
+Future work will extend FairVIC to multiple protected attributes and targets.